-What a lovely day to play with my old friend; Lizzy.
+What a lovely day to play with my old friend; Lizzie.
 She's such a sweet bike.
 And she's been with me all these years... all over the US.
 I have no idea the miles...
 Many parts have been replaced and upgraded; Shimano 600 groupset in 1984 (from original Sun Tour)... new fork, handlebars & stem after being hit by a car in 1994... resprayed in 1997... new Campagnolo hubs & Wolber rims in 2003... new Sugino triple crank in 2007.

 How many places have we been together?
 How many adventures?
 Through all my adult life, through every bit of crap and bullshit, I've had my bike to ride... to just get on and pedal.
-To get the hell away from everything and ride.
+To get the hell away from everything else and just ride.
 She's been my psychologist... my physical therapist... my spaceship.

 Now it's 2013...
-I'm riding Lizzy... again.
+I'm riding Lizzie... again.
 She's so light and responsive.
 I almost feel as if I'm cheating when I hit the mountains here in Wales.
 I see many cyclists on carbon fiber and aluminium bikes and I wonder; "do they know what it's like to ride on a vintage steel lugged frame?
 Do they truly know what is meant by 'steel is real'?"

 I do.
 And I am a lucky boy.
 Let the adventures begin... again.